Skip to Content

 Check the HDMI Connection

-Xbox Series X has two HDMI ports; HDMI In and HDMI Out.
+Xbox Series X has two HDMI ports: HDMI In and HDMI Out.
 The former connects another device to your console, while the latter connects your console to a monitor or display.
-Thus, if you use the wrong port, the Xbox Series X or PS5 will show “No Signal” on your TV.
+Thus, if you use the wrong port, you will experience signal issues on your console.

 Therefore, check the HDMI ports on the Xbox Series X and ensure you’ve connected your console through the right port to your TV.